HamzaAbogharraf/COMSOL-CFD-models-for-Novel-Design-for-a-More-Efficient-Spiral-Wound-Membrane/README.md

 - `Case A.mph` – Conventional SWM geometry with standard spacer configuration
 - `Case B.mph` – Modified spacer length and leaf geometry
 - `Case C.mph` – Modified spacer length and leaf geometry with outlet smaller than inlet
----
+- validation model.mph - for model valiation to expermental data reported in the article

  Requirements

 - COMSOL Multiphysics Version: 5.6 or later